Welcome to the Southern Illinois Trauma Center

 SITC is designated a Level I trauma center by the Illinois Department of Public Health and was reverified this spring by IDPH.
-A partnership of Memorial, St. John's and SIU, it began providing trauma care for west central and southern Illinois in July 1999.
-The Level I trauma center host site alternates annually between Memorial and St. John's every January 2nd.
+A partnership of Memorial and SIU, it began providing trauma care for west central and southern Illinois in July 1999.

 About 30% of the patients are originally evaluated at another institution before transfer to the SITC for care of complex injuries.
 The regional system has been developed with active participation from 15 hospitals, including the Level II centersin Quincy.
 About 4,000 emergency medical services (EMS) personnel are part of the system, which covers 10,203 square miles.
 Protocols and standards are shared at quarterly regional trauma meetings.

 While SITC is based at one of the Springfield hospitals, education and prevention programs are presented by all the three partners, allowing outreach into the service area.
 The SIU faculty also provides several trauma training conferences and courses throughout the year.